Sweden expects Hungary to soon ratify its Nato membership

 "We even work with Sweden and Finland in a special Nato programme [called C17] and we've bought Swedish fighter jets, so we know them very well," she said, also on Wednesday.

-"Orbán has always said it has nothing to do with it.
+"Orbán has always said it [the rule-of-law dispute] has nothing to do with it [Nato].
 But you should take that with a pinch of salt, because he's a liar", she said.

-"It used to be said: 'Maybe Orbán is delaying ratification to support [Turkish president Recep Tayyip] Erdoğan.
-But this doesn't hold water — the Turkish-Swedish dispute is in a league of it's own.
+"It used to be said: 'Maybe Orbán is delaying ratification to support [Turkish president Recep Tayyip] Erdoğan'.
+But this doesn't hold water — the Turkish-Swedish dispute is in a league of its own.
 Erdoğan doesn't need Orbán for this, so it's either EU money, or even worse, the Russians", she added, referring to Orbán's friendly ties with Erdoğan and with Russian president Vladimir Putin, who opposes Nato expansion.

 Budapest has in the past already used its veto threat on EU-level decision making amid proposals to suspend some €7.5bn in EU payouts due to suspected corruption in Orbán's government.